-Further, notice requirements are different depending on the type of protective order.
-Emergency Protective Orders, for example, can be issued ex parte (without notice to the person against whom they are being issued).
+Further, the notice requirements are different for each type of protective order.
+Emergency and preliminary protective orders, for example, can be issued ex parte (without notice to the person against whom they are being issued).

-You are entitled to three individual rights in your case.
-You have a right to:
+You are entitled to three individual rights which are directly relevant to your case.
+Specifically, you have a right to:

-- A notification of the protective order (except for emergency protective orders, as noted above).
+- A notification of the protective order (except for emergency and preliminary protective orders, as noted above).

 - Notice of a court hearing regarding the charges issued in the protective order.

 - The option to defend yourself against the charges.